Top Gear Race to the North: Race conditions

-The race was started on platform 1 of London King's Cross station, and the finishing line was the bar at the Balmoral Hotel, which is within walking distance of the exit of Edinburgh Waverley station.
+The race was started on platform 1 of London King's Cross station, and the finishing line was the bar at the Balmoral Hotel, adjacent to Edinburgh Waverley station.

 The race was also billed as A1 versus A1, the LNER Peppercorn Class A1 design Tornado against the car and bike allowed to use only the A1 road, otherwise known as the historic Great North Road, which runs from London to Edinburgh and is the longest single-numbered road in the United Kingdom.

-The rail route taken by Tornado, on the East Coast Main Line is 390.2 mi long.
-The A1 road by comparison is 413 mi long, albeit from St Paul's Cathedral and not King's Cross, to the centre of Edinburgh, at the East end of Princes Street near Waverley station.
+The rail route taken by Tornado on the East Coast Main Line is 390.2 mi long.
+The A1 road by comparison is 413 mi long, albeit from St Paul's Cathedral and not King's Cross, to the centre of Edinburgh, at the eastern end of Princes Street near Waverley station.

 The race was to be run "as quick as legally possible", with the road vehicles restricted to the UK speed limit of 70 mph, and Tornado restricted to its approved 75 mph main line top speed, where the line was not otherwise restricted by temporary or permanent speed restrictions.